pyxeda/MiddleSchoolCurriculum/Chapter6/EdgeFilter/README.md

 What it does :

-    1. Reads an image from the google drive, then apply a sobel filter to detect edges and, finally displays both images.
+    1. Reads an image from the google drive, then apply a sobel filter to detect edges and, finally displays the both images.

 Dependancies :